ValueMelody/melody-auth/docs/mfa-setup.md

 Recovery codes let users regain access when they forget their password or cannot complete MFA.

 - Enable via ENABLE_RECOVERY_CODE=true
+- Each recovery code is single-use.
+When a user signs in with one, it is immediately invalidated and replaced by a freshly generated code, which is shown once at the end of the sign-in (both the hosted pages and the embedded auth API) — prompt the user to save it.

 ## Remember this device (30 days)